 Did it take a lot of work?
 At first it took some getting used to.
 But it certainly didn’t feel hard for me to read food labels and note down what I was eating.
 In fact, the super-organized control-freak Virgo in me loved the calorie-counting and food-journaling.
 (That’s just me.
 I love it when things are noted down).
 Eventually, I stopped counting calories because I can now look at the food on my plate and get a good idea of how much I’m actually eating.
 (That’s also me.
 I hate it when I have to do something as tedious as calorie-counting forever.)

-But other than the initial effort of whipping out my phone to record what I ate on my food-journaling app, everything felt effortless.
+But other than the initial effort of whipping out my phone to record what I ate, everything felt effortless.
 I didn’t feel like I was trying to lose weight.
 I did want to lose weight.
 I had been wanting to for the last decade.
 But I wasn’t recording my meals for the sake of losing weight.
 I was recording my meals because it was what felt like the most natural thing to do.

 And what feels natural for me may not feel the same for you.
 You may hate food journals, and that’s fine.
 You may lose weight with keto even though I hated it, and there’s really no problem with that.
 If there’s one thing we all forget when it comes to weight loss and with life in general, there’s no one-size-fits-all solution.
 What works for you works for you, and what works for me works for me.

 We all just have to stop listening to the mixed messages being thrown our way about, hey, this is the magic system that will blast the fat off your belly for good or that, hello, all you need is to eat nothing but this meal replacement shake for two weeks and you’ll have a body like Jennifer Lawrence.

 You already have the solution to your weight problems.
 Deep down, you already know what to do without having to turn to the next Instagram model for their diet advice.
 And you already have the solution to all your life’s problems too.